Fourteenth Doctor: Appearances

+Doctor Who is a long-running British science-fiction television series that began in 1963.
+Its main protagonist, The Doctor, is an alien who travels through time and space in a ship known as the TARDIS along with their travelling companions.
+When the Doctor dies, they undergo a process known as regeneration, completely changing their appearance and personality.
+Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.

 The Fourteenth Doctor first appears at the conclusion of "The Power of the Doctor" (2022) immediately following the Thirteenth Doctor's regeneration.
 The Doctor notices that his appearance has reverted to a form similar to that of the Tenth Doctor (played by David Tennant).
 The following month, Doctor Who Magazine announced that their monthly comic strip would feature the Fourteenth Doctor in Liberation of the Daleks, a story that picks up straight after the ending of "The Power of the Doctor", depicting roughly the first hour of the Fourteenth Doctor's life.
 Liberation of the Daleks leads directly into the Fourteenth Doctor's next televised appearance – a minisode aired during the Children in Need telethon on 17 November 2023, informally titled "Destination: Skaro".
 A short comic strip titled "Under Control", published as part of Doctor Who: The Official Annual 2024, depicted the Fourteenth Doctor shortly after regeneration confronting the Sycorax, a recurring alien species in the series.
 On 24 November 2023, Tennant appeared in character as the Fourteenth Doctor for the CBeebies Bedtime Story.